ikyman/Food-My-Thought/README.md

 # Food-My-Thought
-This is an app to allow random strangers on the internet to suggest how one can use up food in one's pantry

-The entire plan for this web-app is in the Food My Thought.docx
+The A to Z plan for this web-app is in the Food My Thought.docx.
+However, I am marking a handful of issues as "Good First Issues".
+Thus, I presumibally should provide a rough outline of this app.

+Eventually, this app shall be beseech strangers on the internet for recipies to use up all the leftover food they have in their Kitchen.

+However, before that, this program first needs to be able to list all the food a prospective user has in their kitchen.

+A user gets granted a Larder upon Logging in.
+With such a Larder, they can list all the food they currently have, along with their estimated expiration date, and their values for two user-defined categories.

 # Program Start-up
-The front-end is in React. the back-end is in Django.
+The front-end is in React.
+The back-end is in Django.
 In order for all of the features of this program to be present, both React & Django have to be running at the same time.
 Normally, this requires 2 different powershells running two different commands:
 One powershell open in FMTBackEnd, running the django server (Command: " python manage.py runserver 8080 " [The 8080 is optional.
 Django defaults to 8000.
 I switched to 8080 in the hopes of enabling https connection, but didn't switch back after my hopes were dashed.])
 Another powershell open in FMTFrontEnd, running React (Command: " npm start ")